 However, keeping people in the dark may have serious consequences.
 For example, if the penetration test involves physical security and your business works together with an external physical security company, the employees of that company may detect the penetration attempt and react, possibly even physically harming the pen testers in the process.

-Red teaming and pen testing is, by its nature, invasive.
-Even if the team members are fully professional and careful, accidents can happen and sensitive data might be endangered.
+Red teaming and pen testing are, by their nature, invasive.
+Even if the team members are fully professional and careful, accidents can happen, and sensitive information might be endangered.
 Therefore, both in the case of cybersecurity and physical security, make sure that you protect the assets that are involved in penetration testing.
-Never perform a penetration test unless you have complete backups of all systems and data that might be involved.
+Never perform a penetration test unless you have complete backups of all systems, sensitive data, and configurations that might be involved.
 Of course, you should have complete backups even without a penetration test, but during such a high-risk activity, the probability of something going wrong is much higher.

-In general, when performing such invasive real-time exercises, you should expect the worst – just as in the case of a real attack but even worse, because the attackers are part of your team, too!
-For example, if you have pen testers trying to physically break into your company, expect law enforcement to catch them and be ready to react accordingly.
-Some other results that you may expect are temporary unavailability of critical systems or defensive mechanisms, so make sure your remediation and incident response capabilities are top-notch.
+In general, when performing such invasive real-time exercises, you should expect the worst – just as in the case of a real attack but even worse because the attackers are part of your team, too!
+For example, if you have pen testers trying to break into your company physically, expect law enforcement to catch them and be ready to react accordingly.
+Some other results that you may expect are the temporary unavailability of critical systems or defensive mechanisms, so make sure your remediation and incident response capabilities are top-notch.

 Despite potential risks, penetration testing and red teaming are such an excellent way to verify the security posture that you should not get discouraged due to those risks.